How Much Compensation For Bowel Damage?

 A medical professional carrying out a procedure that requires working on or close to the bowel should always present patients with the risks beforehand.
 In addition, post-operative care should include being mindful of potential bowel problems following surgery.

-All medical specialists owe their patient a duty of care.
+All medical specialists owe their patients a duty of care.
 If it can be proven that this care was neglected then there could be an avenue to pursue medical negligence compensation.

-Equally, if you have sustained a bowel injury in a road traffic accident, where another party was at fault, you are again able to pursue personal injury compensation.
+Equally, if you have sustained a bowel injury in a road traffic accident, where another party was at fault, you are again able to pursue perforated bowel compensation.

-The specialist solicitors at Jefferies are ready to help you with your bowel injury claim for compensation.
+The specialist solicitors at Jefferies are ready to help you with you claiming compensation for a perforated bowel.
 We usually work on a no win, no fee basis.